CHAIR –Mark Macleod

 Daniela operates Bright South, an ‘enabling business’ assisting Tasmanian writers and artists refine and promote their work and publishing Tasmanian writing.
 Her work most commonly includes editing, all aspects of book publishing, marketing and distribution and online media development/website maintenance.
 She also writes book reviews, appraises books and manuscripts and sometimes does a little creative writing herself.

 She was a Senior Environmental Consultant at NGHConsulting for more than a decade, where she also developed and managed the company’s first environmental and quality assurance systems and contributed to its work health and safety and integrated management system.
 She has also worked in tourism, as a marketing officer, manager and guide, and an English teacher in Europe.
-She has degrees in science, arts and fine arts.
+She has degrees in science, arts (English and history) and fine arts.

 Daniela is passionate about raising literacy and the general capacities of Tasmanians to achieve their potential.
-She mentors people on the autism spectrum, and has been mentoring people on the spectrum since the 1990s), and also in a professional capacity.
+She has particular interest in supporting people on the autism spectrum, and has been mentoring people on the spectrum since the 1990s.